thenamespace/.github/README.md

   <!-- Description -->
   <p>
-    <strong>Namespace</strong> is an ENS partner, building everything you need to easily integrate and issue ENS Subnames to your users.
+    <strong>Namespace</strong> is an official ENS Service Provider supported by ENS Foundation and the DAO.
+We are focused on growing ENS through partnerships, integrations, and making subname registrations easy for other projects to implement using our platform and SDK.
     Join us as we build the future of decentralized identity and naming services!
   </p>